Lids Careers | Opportunities in Retail & Sports Merchandise

 • Sales Associate

 Sales associates work on the retail floor, helping customers find the right size, team, or style.
 They restock hats, arrange displays, and process purchases while also explaining current promotions.
-The job is active and hands-on, ideal for someone who likes movement and interaction during their shift.

 • Cashier

 This position focuses on checkout but goes beyond just scanning tags.
 Cashiers are expected to be quick and accurate, promote the store’s loyalty programs, and manage returns or exchanges politely and efficiently.
-It’s a great role for people who are detail-oriented and can keep calm during busy hours.

 • Visual Merchandising Assistant

 Visual assistants play a creative role in the store.
 They help install marketing materials, rearrange wall displays, and keep product presentations clean and appealing.
-Lids puts a lot of emphasis on how its gear looks, so these team members are vital to representing the brand the right way.

 Store Leadership